WildCodeSchool/paris-0218-8/README.md

 Projet 20/03/18 -> 02/05/18   ---Game Society---

 # About the project
--Second project at the Wild code School Paris.
+Second project at the Wild code School Paris.

 # Subject
 This Project was free to choose, but focus on back-end developement.